 - Members of the Kulin Nation have a strong cultural and spiritual connection with the area now known as the City of Melbourne, and their rights as traditional custodians of the land must be respected.

-- Aboriginal and Torres Strait Islander peoples must be partners in the development and implementation of public policies, programs and services that affect them.
+- Aboriginal and Torres Strait Islander peoples must be included in the development and implementation of public policies, programs and services.